azimuth-cloud/capi-helm-charts/charts/openstack-cluster/DEBUGGING.md

 kubectl --kubeconfig capi-mgmt get secret <cluster-name>-kubeconfig -o go-template='{{.data.value | base64decode}}' > workload
 ```

-The workload cluster API server can be queried using this kubeconfig, for example, by running
+The workload cluster's API server can be queried using this kubeconfig, for example, by running

 ```
 kubectl --kubeconfig workload get nodes